bhaubhau/CarND-LaneLines-P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

 1. A possible improvement would be to add logic to handle curves
-2. Logic for extrapolation can be improved by using advanced python syntax and functions provided by the libraries
+2. Logic for extrapolation and performance can be improved by using advanced python syntax and functions provided by the libraries